OpenSourceEcon/CompMethods/README.md

 [Richard W. Evans, Phd](https://sites.google.com/site/rickecon) ([@rickecon](https://github.com/rickecon)) is the author of the book and the core maintainer of this repository.

 ## Citing this book
-Please use the following citation for this book.
+Please use the following citation form for this book.

 General citation to the book:
-* Evans, Richard W., *Computational Methods for Economists using Python*, Open access Jupyter Book, v#.#.#, 2023, [url to book].
+* Evans, Richard W., *Computational Methods for Economists using Python*, Open access Jupyter Book, v#.#.#, 2023, https://opensourceecon.github.io/CompMethods/.

 Citation to a chapter in the book:
-* Evans, Richard W., "[insert chapter name]", in *Computational Methods for Economists using Python*, Open access Jupyter Book, v#.#.#, 2023, [url to chapter].
+* Evans, Richard W., "[insert chapter name]", in *Computational Methods for Economists using Python*, Open access Jupyter Book, v#.#.#, 2023, https://opensourceecon.github.io/CompMethods/[chapter path].